OpenCoin/opencoin-playground/v4/docs/faq.md

 ## Can I legally use OpenCoin for xyz?

 You have to talk with your lawyer to check the current situation for country and purpose.
 The old [legal report](reviews.md#legal-review) can be a starting point.

-## Why do you use old approaches (RSA, unmodified chaumian blinding) instead of the hip new XYZ?

-We want to keep things simple, and want to avoid complexity.
-The protocol should be fairly easy to implement and review.[^grug]

-Given the current amount of computing power and bandwidth available, we find that the savings on speed and space that newer systems like elliptic curves don't set of the price in increased complexity.

-The same holds true for the additions that could be made around blinding, partial spending coins etc.

-[^grug]: See "The Grug Brained Developer": https://grugbrain.dev/